 for your campaign (“People in, searching for, or showing interest in your targeted location”).
 Your Geographic report shows

 that 100 ad clicks have a “Physical location” location type and 80 ad clicks have a “Location of interest” location type.

 Based on this data, you conclude that along with many local searchers (searching their "physical location"), a significant number of people from outside Seattle are searching for a business like yours in Seattle (the "location of interest").
 So, you might expand

 your location targeting to a larger radius, including other cities in the region, to reach out to potentially more interested people.

 Along with clicks, you can compare the estimated impressions, impression rate (%), click-through rate (%), conversions, and conversion rate (%)

 to get a better idea of how your ad is performing in each location.

-Create a Geographic report on the Reports page
+Create a geographic report

 - In the All Campaigns panel on the left, select the campaign or ad group that you want to report on.

 - At the top of the data table, click Download and then select the Format and Segment of the report.